akanadocs/docs-test/ag/auditing/about_auditing.md

 * [Security Audit Trails](#security-audit-trails)

 ## Introduction
-The *Audit Trails* section of Policy Manager's *Auditing* tab allows you to:
+The *Auditing* section of the *Policy Manager Management Console* provides support for Alerts and Security auditing and allows you to:

 * Monitor system activity based on alert notifications or security policy-related actions, users, and date and time range.
 * This system activity is saved in an "Audit Trail" which is a log of add, modify, and delete operations performed on all objects in the system.